Next Portuguese legislative election: Background

-Montenegro's second government has been dominated by issues like immigration (with the approval of new legislation, supported by Chega, which will further restrict migration policy in Portugal, but that, at first, President Marcelo Rebelo de Sousa sending the legislation to the Constitutional Court, with the Court blocking the government's legislation), the problematic state of the National Health Service and the constant failures from the welfare state, in addition to the constant, and growing, housing crisis.
-Plus, the controversy that led to the 2025 snap election, the Spinumviva case, also remains as a dominant issue.
+With the economy performing well and unemployment at very low levels, Montenegro's second government has been dominated by issues like immigration, with the approval of new legislation, supported by Chega, which further restricts migration policy in Portugal, (the original proposal, at first, was sent to the Constitutional Court by President Marcelo Rebelo de Sousa, with the Court blocking the government's legislation), labour reforms that have received backlash from trade unions with general strikes in 2025 and 2026, the problematic state of the National Health Service, and the constant failures from the welfare state, in addition to the persistent housing crisis.
+The controversy that led to the 2025 snap election, the Spinumviva case, was closed by the Public Prosecution Service in December 2025, with no charges being filed.
+Environmental disasters, such as the August 2025 Portuguese wildfires and the January 2026 Storm Kristin, have also increased pressure on the government, with criticisms directed at the alleged slow response and lack of coordination, adding to this the international front with the impacts of the 2026 Iran war on energy prices and the cost of living.
+Contentions surrounding several government ministers (Note: Chiefly the education (Fernando Alexandre) and home affairs (Luís Neves) ministers.) have likewise generated further criticisms towards the government.

 Leadership changes and challenges

 Socialist Party

 After achieving a disappointing result and finishing in third place, then secretary-general Pedro Nuno Santos resigned on election night, 18 May 2025, leaving the party's president Carlos César as interim leader.
 A leadership election was ultimately called for 27 and 28 June 2025.

 José Luís Carneiro announced his intention to run for the party's leadership on the day after the May 2025 election, while other figures like Mariana Vieira da Silva, Fernando Medina and Alexandra Leitão declined to run.
 After the deadline for submitting candidacies passed on 12 June 2025, Carneiro was the only candidate to submit one, making him the de facto winner of the ballot and the newly elected leader of the party.
 This was confirmed by the ballot results, with Carneiro garnering more than 95% of the votes, albeit a turnout rate below 50%.